Submissions

 The next line contains a condensed running head.
 After the words Running Head, followed by a colon, provide a condensed title, limited to no more than 60 characters.

 Abstract Page and Key words.
-The abstract serves as the summary, written in past tense, one paragraph of no more than 250 words, and must be on a separate page, along with the key words.
+The abstract serves as the summary, written in the past tense, one paragraph of no more than 250 words, and must be on a separate page, along with the key words.
 It should include the rationale for the study, objectives and topics covered, a brief description of methods, results, and conclusions.

 Introduction.
 This section should contain the rationale, brief literature review, hypothesis, and objective(s) of the paper.